actualbudget/docs/docs/experimental/goal-templates.md

 Notes on using the remainder template:

 - You can use as many remainder templates as you want.
-- Remainder templates don't have a priority as they are always run last.
+- Remainder templates don't have a priority as they will always run last.
 - If no weight is provided, the weight will be defaulted to 1.
-- The amount budget by the remainder template is calculated as: `budgeted_amount=available_funds/sum_of_weights * category_weight` unless the budgeted amount is greater than the set limit.
-If a category hits its limit, the excess funds will be distributed to the other remainder templates based on their weight.
+- Unless the budgeted amount is greater than the set limit, the amount budgeted by the remainder template is calculated as: `budgeted_amount=available_funds/sum_of_weights * category_weight`.
+If a category hits its limit, the excess funds will be distributed to the other remaining templates based on their weight.
 - Remainder templates don't set a goal with the goal indication on the category balance.
 - Remainder templates don't affect a goal set by previous templates.
 - The remainder template supports all `up to` options given in the [Simple type examples](#simple-type)